-- The Total Debt Servicing Ratio (TDSR) will also be eased.
-Currently, property loans should not exceed a TDSR threshold of 60%.
-With the easing in rules, the TDSR will no longer apply to mortgage equity withdrawal loans with LTV ratios of 50% and below.
+- The 60% Total Debt Servicing Ratio (TDSR) threshold will no longer apply to mortgage equity withdrawal loans with loan-to-value ratios of 50% and below.

 – 10th March 2017

 Joint Press Release on Measures Relating to Residential Property:

 Existing and new Seller’s Stamp Duty (SSD) rates for residential properties

 |SSD Rates on the actual price or market value based on date of purchase or date of change of zoning/use|

 |14 Jan 2011 to 10 March 2017 (both dates inclusive)||On and after 11 March 2017|

 |More than 1 year and up to 2 years||12%||8%|

 |More than 2 years and up to 3 years||8%||4%|

 |More than 3 years and up to 4 years||4%||No SSD payable|